 Our Doulas have all completed the rigorous 14-month Doula Skills: Beyond the Basics Program whose ultimate goal is to hold space for all families no matter where they are in their childbearing year, phase or process, while reducing racial disparities in perinatal outcomes.
 We are protectors of the space that we hold for families.

-All of our Featured Interdisciplinary Doulas are prepared to support families through pregnancy, labor, birth, postpartum, lactation, placenta skills, or even and loss.
+All of our Featured Interdisciplinary Doulas are prepared to support families through pregnancy, labor, birth, postpartum, lactation, and even grief and and loss.
 Some of our doulas have gone even further to add specialties in fertility and preconception preparation, lactation, grief and loss, research and writing, advocacy and policy reform, and more.
 They committed to taking our intense training because they understand that after just the typical 3-4 days of Doula training that most organization require, it can be challenging to navigate all of the complexities that often come with supporting families in undervalued and underrepresented communities, who are living with the weight of historical and generational traumas, while navigating institutional racism and all of the social determinants of health, which can all influence their reproductive choices, options, and outcomes.

 Our doulas are trained to be proficient in understanding the implications of pregnancy involving conception through to birth to postpartum, as well as many things in between such as nutrition, toxic relationships, trauma, breastfeeding, loss and much, much more gained through several training units.
 Overall, they are prepared to support families in any environment (home, hospital, birth center) and through a wide range of circumstances encompassing the Full Spectrum and beyond to becoming an Interdisciplinary Doula (sm).
 All of our Doulas provide In-Person and Virtual Doula support through our Virtual Pregnancy Partners Program.
 We have been training Interdisciplinary Doulas since 2016.